The Solid Tools file is a supplement to the Perspective Tools. To use these tools effectively, it will be necessary to download both files.

 For a face with more than six edges, choose Define Plane (simple).
 In counterclockwise order, select any three points in the plane of the face being drawn.
 This creates some hidden calculations to be used by the tools that follow.
 Draw the edges using either Edge or Edge front/back.
 Be sure to get all of the edges, including those that are already showing on adjacent faces.
 Construct the polygon interior using the regular Sketchpad tool.
 Choose Face (simple) and click on the interior.
 This creates a cyan-colored image of the original face right on top of it.
 After that, it is necessary to hide the pre-image.
 The new interior will vanish when the face is turned away.

-Frustum is the first and best of the iterated solids.
-This single tool can be used to construct a prism, a pyramid, a cylinder, a cone, or a frustum of any of these solids.
-Essentially, it is a right frustum with regular polygon bases.
+The Frustum tool was the first of the iterated solids.
+It can be used to create a regular right pyramid, prism, or polyhedral frustum.
+There are separate hide/show buttons for the front and back edges and for the colors.
 The given objects of the tool define the base center points, the circumradii, and the number of sides on each base.
 For a prism, make the radii equal.
 For a pyramid, make the second radius zero.
-For a cylinder or a cone, hide the lateral edges and increase the number of sides to a very large number.
-The image above illustrates one problem to watch for.
-If two solids overlap, there is no real sense of front and back.
 The Frustum tool has these seven given objects:

 (1) base 1x-y defines the horizontal location of the center of the first base.